 What is acne?

-Medically speaking, acne vulgaris is an inflammatory skin condition characterised by excess sebum production, follicular hyperkeratinisation, proliferation of the bacteria Propionibacterium acnes, and inflammation.
-What does that all mean?
-Well, sebum is the oil that your body naturally produces to keep your skin lubricated and comfortable; follicular hyperkeratinisation is a disorder where skin cells are shed abnormally rapidly and become sticky, which means they get stuck in the hair follicle; P. acnes is an innocuous bacterium that we all have on our skin all the time… but the problems, and the inflammation, occur when you mix those three things together.
-The trapped oil, skin cells and bacteria begin festering in the follicles, resulting in the skin blemishes we associate with the condition.
-That’s a lot of science in one sentence, but read over it until you get it, because an understanding of these elements is a vital precursor to knowing how to win the war with acne.
+Medically speaking, acne vulgaris is an inflammatory skin condition characterised by excess sebum (oil) production; follicular hyperkeratinisation (abnormally rapid shedding of skin cells); proliferation of the bacteria Propionibacterium acnes; and inflammation.
+But what does that all mean?
+Sebum is the oil that your body naturally produces to keep your skin lubricated; follicular hyperkeratinisation is a disorder where skin cells are shed abnormally rapidly and become sticky, which means they get stuck in the hair follicle; P. acnes is an innocuous bacterium that we all have on our skin all the time… but the problems, and the inflammation, occur when you mix those three things together.
+The trapped oil, skin cells and bacteria begin festering in the follicles, resulting in the skin blemishes we associate with the acne.
+That’s a lot of science in one sentence, but read over it until you get it, because an understanding of these elements is vital in knowing how to win the war with this condition.

-By the way, when you hear talk of ‘blemishes’, that means acne.
-If you only have a couple of spots breaking out on your face, you might think, “that’s not acne, it’s just a couple of spots,” but to a dermatologist, it’s all acne, whether you have one blemish or a hundred.
+When you hear talk of ‘blemishes’ and ‘spots’, those are just other words used to describe acne.
+If you only have a couple of spots breaking out on your face, you might think, “that’s not acne”, but to a dermatologist it’s all acne, whether you have one blemish or a hundred.

 We tend to think of the acne blemishes we know all too well just as ‘spots’ or ‘zits’ but they also have quite specific definitions, depending on their characteristics:

 - Comedones – these are blackheads (blocked, open pores) and whiteheads (blocked, closed pores);

 - Papules – tender, little red bumps that occur when the P. acnes bacteria infection takes hold in a comedone and causes the initial inflammation;